MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 [^3]: *F()* is not an R function, although it is used as one inside RevoScaleR formulas.
 It tells RevoScaleR to create a factor by creating one level for each integer in the range *(floor(min(x)), floor(max(x)))* and binning all the observations into the resulting set of levels.
 See *?rxFormula* for more information.

-### Create a Subset of the Data Set and Compute a Crosstab
+### Create a subset of the data set and compute a crosstab

 Create a new data set containing a subset of rows and variables.
 This is convenient if you intend to do lots of analysis on a subset of a large data set.
 To do this, we use the *rxDataStep* function with the following arguments: